Cross-neutralising: Probing for joint encoding of linguistic information in multilingual models: Introduction

 To investigate this, we develop a simple and yet novel method to probe for joint encoding of linguistic information, which we refer to as \textit{cross-neutralising}.
 Our work takes inspiration from \citet{choenni2020does}, who present a set of probing tasks to evaluate the extent to which multilingual models capture typological properties of languages, as defined in the World Atlas of Language Structures (WALS) \citep{wals}.
-We use the probing tasks introduced by \citet{choenni2020does}, but expand on their work by developing a method to probe for joint encoding of typological features.
-Previous research \cite{libovicky2020language,gonen2020mbert} demonstrated that representations produced by M-BERT are projected to separate language-specific subspaces.
-Hence, they can be dissected into a language-neutral component, containing the semantic meaning, and a language-specific component.
-We exploit this property to test for information sharing between the language-specific subspaces.
-In particular, we hypothesize that these subspaces jointly encode shared properties across typologically similar languages.
+We use the tasks introduced by \citet{choenni2020does}, but expand on their work by developing a method to probe for joint encoding of typological features.
+Previous research \cite{libovicky2020language,gonen2020s} demonstrated that representations produced by M-BERT are projected to separate language-specific subspaces.
+Furthermore, they can be dissected into a language-neutral component, that captures the underlying meaning, and a language-specific component, that captures language identity.
+We exploit this property to test for information sharing between the language-specific subspaces , and hypothesize that these subspaces jointly encode shared properties across typologically similar languages.

 To probe for joint encoding, we test to what extent removing language-specific information negatively affects the probing classifier performance on the probing tasks in typologically-related languages.
 Our results show that by localizing information crucial for encoding the typological properties of one language, we are able to remove this same information from the representations of related languages (that share the same typological feature value).
 This indicates that the models jointly encode these typological properties across languages.